 3) Personalize and test your emails.

 Email personalization really works.
-For example, back in 2014, we found that emails with the recipients’ first names in the subject lines had higher
+For example, back in 2014, we found that emails with the recipients’ first names in the subject lines had higher clickthrough rates than emails that didn’t.

 When it comes to personalizing your emails, stick with the basics.
 Personalize according to recipient names and company names, but to avoid being creepy, leave it at that, urges Monaghan.